Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Methods

-\subsubsection{Experimental setup}
+\subsection{Experimental setup}

-The RNPU used in this work is a boron-doped silicon slab with eight electrodes placed on top in a circular geometry with a diameter of 300 nm.
-The device is mounted in a measurement enclosure, where seven electrodes are connected to DACs (cDAQ NI-9264, 25 kS/s per channel) and the remaining electrode is connected first to a 2 V/nA gain transimpedance amplifier, enabling indirect measurement of the RNPU output current, and subsequently to a DAC (cDAQ NI-9252, 50 kS/s per channel).
+The RNPUs used in this work are boron-doped silicon slabs with eight electrodes placed on top in a circular geometry with a diameter of 300 nm.
+Six different physical RNPUs were used in this work.
+Each device is mounted in a measurement enclosure, where seven electrodes are connected to DACs (cDAQ NI-9264, 25 kS/s per channel) and the remaining electrode is connected first to a 2 V/nA gain transimpedance amplifier, enabling indirect measurement of the RNPU output current, and subsequently to an ADC (cDAQ NI-9252, 50 kS/s per channel).

-The RNPU is operated in steady state, i.e., the output current is acquired after a waiting time of 10 $\mu$s following the application of control and input voltages (due to setup limitations, not fundamental).
-This procedure is used both to collect samples for constructing the surrogate model and for hardware verification.
+The RNPU is operated in steady state, i.e., multiple output current samples are acquired after a prudent ramping time of 5 ms for the application of control and input voltages (see Supplementary Fig.~\ref{fig:sup_example}).
+This delay is dominated by external instrumentation (DAC/ADC and measurement electronics) and does not reflect the intrinsic settling time of the RNPU device itself, which is orders of magnitude faster.
+This procedure is used both to collect samples for training a surrogate model and for the hardware verification stage.

-Due to measurement-setup limitations, only a single device is available for hardware verification.
+Due to measurement-setup limitations, only one device can be experimentally verified at a time.
 Consequently, inference is evaluated in a time-multiplexed fashion, in which the single physical device emulates the different RNPUs in the KAN.
 The output of each RNPU is measured sequentially by applying the corresponding input and control voltages.